uiuc-arc/PsyNeuLink/JSON_DEF.md

                     ... dictionaries for edge objects
                 }
                 "parameters": {
-                    ... dictionaries for environment-specific parameters
+                    ... dictionaries for graph parameters
                 }
              }
          ]